ewfruitcake/burgerpricing/README.md

 We could say that the same time of year features would influence beverage sales volume to the extent that they are important as predictors, but that would be a pre-mature conclusion without discussion of how this could be modeled and measured.

 To predict beverage sales volumes by time of time of year (since there are only 3 beverages), one approach would be to make a slight modification to the dataset by setting up 3 new columns labelled, "IS_COFFEE", "IS_COKE" and "IS_LEMONADE".
 The values for the columns would be populated based on the "ITEM_NAME" column values (an existing column that describes the name of items sold in text).
 To set this up, for "IS_COFFEE", we would check if "ITEM_NAME" has coffee, if true, then the value would be 1, else it would be 0.
+Repeating the same steps for "IS_COKE" and "IS_LEMONADE".
 We can then feed the new columns in our model to make predictions for specific beverages.
-Hyperparameters should be re-assessed for model efficiency.
+Hyperparameters of the model should be re-assessed for model efficiency.

 ## Comparison of research against related-works
 Other researchers have developed pricing models using the same dataset.